kubevirt/user-guide/registry-disk.md

 Machine disks in the container image registry.
 Registry Disks can be assigned to Virtual Machines in the disks section of the Virtual Machine spec.

+No network shared storage devices are utilized by Registry Disks.
+The disks are pulled from the container registry and reside on the local node hosting the Virtual Machines that consume the disks.

 ## When to use a Registry Disk

 Registry Disks are ephemeral storage devices that can be assigned to any number